-- (iv) Individual securities acquired or disposed of with accumulated amount exceeding NT\$300 million or 20% of the capital: None. - (v) Acquisition of individual real estate with amount exceeding NT\$300 million or 20% of the capital: None. - (vi) Disposal of individual real estate with amount exceeding NT\$300 million or 20% of the capital: None.

-Related-party transactions for purchases and sales with amounts exceeding NT\$100 million (vii) or 20% of the capital:
+- (iv) Individual securities acquired or disposed of with accumulated amount exceeding NT\$300 million or 20% of the capital: None. - (v) Acquisition of individual real estate with amount exceeding NT\$300 million or 20% of the capital: None. - (vi) Disposal of individual real estate with amount exceeding NT\$300 million or 20% of the capital: None. - (vii) Related-party transactions for purchases and sales with amounts exceeding NT\$100 million or 20% of the capital:

-(In Thous sands of New Taiwan Dollars) Transa action details Transaction terms di from c fferent tes/accounts able (payable) Note Name of company Counter party Nature of relationship Purchase/ Sale Amount Percentage of total purchases/sales Payment terms Unit price Payment terms Ending balance Percentage of total notes/accounts receivable (payable) Kunshan Giantplus Optronics Display TechCo., Ltd. The parent company (Sale) (1,171,047) (90) % 60 Days - 744,680 99% The Company Kunshan Giantplus Optronics Display TechCo., Ltd. Subsidiary (Sale) (110,429) (1) % 60 Days - -% - The Company' s parent company (Sale) (364,460) (4) % 45 Days - -% The Company TOPPAN Other related party (Sale) (130,416) (1) % 45 Days - 120,277 10%
+(In Thousands of New Tai isands of New Tarwan Donars) Transactions with terms different Transaction details from others Transaction details fferent Not receiv Note Name of company Counter party Nature of relationship Purchase/ Sale Percentage of total Amount purchases/sales Payment terms Unit price Payment terms Ending balance Percentage of total notes/accounts receivable (payable) Kunshan Giantplus Optronics Display TechCo., Ltd. The Company The parent company (Sale) (1,177,251) (92) % 60 Days - 868,309 99% The Company TOPPAN Other related party (Sale) (487,827) (6) % 45 Days - 127,616 8%